dangrossman/daterangepicker/README.md

 `opens`: (string: 'left'/'right') Whether the picker appears aligned to the left or to the right of the HTML element it's attached to

+`autoShow`: (boolean) Whether to show the calendars even if ranges are specified

 `buttonClasses`: (array) CSS class names that will be added to all buttons in the picker

 `applyClass`: (string) CSS class string that will be added to the apply button